More Than 20 Feared Dead In Thai School Bus Inferno

-Bangkok: Rescuers pulled children's bodies from the charred wreckage of a Thai school bus Tuesday after an accident turned the vehicle into an inferno, with more than 20 feared dead.
+BANGKOK - Rescuers pulled children's bodies from the charred wreckage of a Thai school bus on Tuesday after an accident turned the vehicle into an inferno, with more than 20 feared dead.

 The victims' bodies were so badly burned that officials say it is not yet possible to confirm the death toll, with DNA testing needed to identify remains.